In the guide

 Landlords can self-certify their exemptions and the register will be monitored by local authorities as an enforcement tool, and also by BEIS to monitor the impact of the legislation.
 There is public access to some information, including addresses of properties where exemptions have been registered, names of landlords (except where the landlord is an individual), the nature of the exemptions, as well as valid EPCs for properties.

 In order to register, landlords will need to have details of the address of the property, which exemptions are to be registered and a valid EPC for the property.
 Depending on the exemption sought, the landlord will also need any expert advice or reports in writing that provide evidence to support the reason for the exemption.

 The EPC for a property can be transferred if the property is sold; however, any registered exemptions will not be transferred and will cease to apply once the property is sold.Back to top

-BEIS has produced comprehensive landlord guidance documents for each type of property.Back to top
+BEIS has produced comprehensive landlord guidance documents for non-domestic property and has also published guidance on PRS exemptions and Exemptions Register evidence requirements.Back to top

 For more information on the work of trading standards services - and the possible consequences of not abiding by the law - please see 'Trading standards: powers, enforcement and penalties'.Back to top